Published:

 Liabilities are financial obligations you must settle in the future.
 Accurate tracking here is essential for solvency and legal compliance.

-• Mortgages Payable: The principal balance owed on property loans.
+• Mortgages payable: The principal balance owed on property loans.

-• Prepaid Rent: Rent collected in advance that has not yet been earned.
+• Prepaid rent: Rent collected in advance that has not yet been earned.

-• Accounts Payable: Unpaid bills to vendors or contractors.
+• Accounts payable: Unpaid bills to vendors or contractors.

 Equity